 That definitely applies to Olivia as well, as she's got a heart of gold but can be pretty pushy when she's got an idea on her mind.
 Her American supports with Henry have her believing that ALL of Henry's smiles are fake, and thus she tries to "teach" him how to actually smile; he eventually gets fed up and tells her not to assume such stuff from him, and Olivia later apologizes for it.

-Considering how the Grimleal aren't always in it by choice, and how the Avatar's mother runs away with him/her to get them away from the cult, it's entirely possible that the mother was forced into the Grimleal and then to give birth to the Avatar.
+Considering how the Grimleal aren't always in it by choice, and how the Avatar's mother runs away with them to get them away from the cult, it's entirely possible that the mother was forced into the Grimleal and then to give birth to the Avatar.

 Chapter 11: Mad King Gangrel.
 After Emm's sacrifice, many of Gangrel's soldiers are deserting, meaning that the ones left for you to battle against are most likely being forced to fight against their will.
 The problem?
 The objective of the map is not "Defeat boss", but "Rout the enemy".
 In other words, you have no choice but to massacre the innocent soldiers who wanted nothing to do with the war, even if you beat Gangrel first so they no longer have any reason to fight you.